Well, the windows & frames have for the time being, Won!

 Applied the glue and place the rail on the deck.

-Adjust the stern end to it's proper location and then hold down the center section of the rail.
+Adjust the stern end to it's proper location and then hold down the

 Using ballast weights (sure coming in handy) to hold the railing down.

-Also some small clamps to hold the railing tight against the angle blocks.
+Also some small clamps to hold the railing tight against the angle

 Even used a rubber band.